 Browse to http://localhost:4200 and you should see the final result.

-As you can see the map with icon are ready to go.
+As you can see the map with an icon is ready to go.

 Good luck with Leaflet integration into your Angular application.